 Bitcoin is still not accepted in most retail outlets.
 And some countries are wary.
-China doesn’t want to deal with it.
+China doesn’t want to deal with it as of this writing.
 It’s possible legislation may come along in the U.S. which regulates it further.
 What if they outlaw it altogether and call it money laundering?

 There’s no patent on Bitcoin.
 It’s open source.
 In fact, Bitcoin is just one of many digitized alternate currencies.
 To me that adds to the confusion.

 As if that weren’t enough, Bitcoin’s value fluctuates wildly, too, and it’s best left to speculators who can afford to play.
 Robert foresees a price collapse at some point in the future.
 As for the present, he contends some people are engaged in a “pump and dump” scheme.

 As for the possibility of an EMP knocking out Bitcoin, Robert believes the day to day concerns with it are more pressing.